County trials

 In considering who to nominate, we follow guidance provided by the programmes, and in short, we are looking for players with a combination of the following:

-*Performance programmes are conscious that some players in the same school year can be nearly a year older than others and that juniors develop physically a different times, so they are not just looking for players who hit a ball the furthest or bowl the fastest.
+**Performance programme coaches are conscious that some players in the same school year can be nearly a year older than others and that juniors develop physically a different times, so they are not just looking for players who hit a ball the furthest or bowl the fastest.

 What performance programmes do SMCC Juniors play in?

-The following information is correct for summer 2023, but may change from year to year.
+The following information was correct for summer 2023-4, but may change from year to year.

 Surrey